AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

     end Points;

-Let's now focus on the :ada:`Show_Points` procedure, where we initialize a two-dimensional point using a one-dimensional point.
+Let's now focus on the :ada:`Show_Points` procedure below, where we initialize a two-dimensional point using a one-dimensional point.

 .. code:: ada run_button project=Courses.Advanced_Ada.Aggregates.Extension_Aggregate_Points